This post was updated on May 31, 2022

-Whether that’s expanding your product line, increasing your prices, or reaching out to new audiences, there’s always something new on the horizon.
+Increasing sales is always a priority, whether by expanding your product line, increasing your prices, or reaching out to new audiences.

 What if we told you that you don’t always need to make drastic changes to increase your sales?

-In this article, we’ve collected 33 useful CRM statistics that will give you the guidance to refine your business processes, provide a better customer experience, and increase your sales.
+In this article, we’ve collected 30+ useful CRM statistics to help you refine your CRM system and processes, provide a better customer experience, and increase your sales.

 But before we jump in, let’s clarify why CRM software is so important and how it can help you drive sales.

-How does CRM software help you make sales?
+How does CRM software help you make more sales?

-CRM software allows businesses to successfully manage their workflow and customer relationships.
-As a result, businesses can improve their sales process to increase their sales.
+CRM software allows businesses to manage their workflow and customer relationships successfully.
+As a result, businesses can improve their sales process and increase their sales.

-- Provide a good customer experience: Customer relationships are at the heart of a successful business.
-Without satisfied customers, you’ll have a hard time getting new ones in the door.
+- Provide a good customer experience: Relationships with clients are at the heart of any successful business.
+Without satisfied customers, you’ll have difficulty getting new ones in the door.

 - Manage your sales process: With a CRM system in place, you can easily manage your entire sales process from start to finish.
-Whether that’s nurturing leads or keeping customer contact information up-to-date, a CRM makes the entire process easier to manage from one central location.
+Whether nurturing leads, communicating sales priorities, or keeping customer contact information up-to-date, a CRM makes the entire process easier to manage from one central location.

-- Review your successes and failures: Having all of your business processes and customer data stored in your CRM allows you to review how your sales cycle is functioning.
+- Review your successes and failures: Having all of your business processes and customer data stored in your CRM allows you to review how your sales cycle functions.
 You can easily see if things are going well and what you can do to make any improvements.

 Find out more about how to approach the CRM implementation process.